biome-sh/biome-operator/examples/namespaced/README.md

 Simply run:

- `kubectl create -f examples/namespaced/habitat.yml`.
+ `kubectl create -f examples/namespaced/biome.yml`.

-Note that any Secrets used by a `Habitat` must be in the same namespace as the `Habitat` itself.
+Note that any Secrets used by a `Biome` must be in the same namespace as the `Biome` itself.